whw199833/whw199833/README.md

 <!-- - 🍎 Linkedin：**[whw199833]()** -->
 - 🍇 Focus：data mining | recommendation | user growth
-- 🍑 I'm currently working @Zhejiang Lab, and I used to work in Alipay and Tencent(WXG and CSIG).
+- 🍑 I'm currently working @Alipay, and I used to work in Tencent(WXG and CSIG).
 Welcome to get in touch with me~
 - 🍊 Wechat: whw199833
 - 🔭 I’m currently working on sharing notes and code~